-A Great Hidden Restaurant on the Beach
+A Great Hidden Restaurant on the Beach ✓

 Rimpan Seafood is a small but great Phuket local restaurant hidden in plain sight in the north of Phuket Island, near the bridge that connects the island to the mainland.
 Thousand people drive past Rimpan each day without realising such a great place sits right here.

 Rimpan Seafood is a traditional restaurant right by the sea.
-Two decades ago there used to be plenty of restaurants like this one: a few bamboo huts on the sand in the shade of the coconut trees and a gentle breeze coming from the bay.
+Two decades ago, there used to be plenty of restaurants like this one: a few bamboo huts on the sand in the shade of the coconut trees and a gentle breeze coming from the bay.
 It’s not a great swimming beach as it may be a little rocky, but you can walk in the water.

-The view from the bamboo huts is beautiful and adds to the unique relaxing atmosphere.
-The restaurant is on the small Haad Phra Pak Beach, which is on the Phuket side, and on the opposite side of the bay, you can see the sandy shores of the mainland of Thailand.
+The view from the bamboo huts is beautiful and adds to the unique, relaxing atmosphere.
+The restaurant is on the small Haad Phra Pak Beach, which is on the Phuket side, and the opposite side of the bay, you can see the sandy shores of the mainland of Thailand.
 On your right is the Sarasin Bridge connecting Phuket to the mainland.
 (Now you have enough information to find Rimpan seafood restaurant!)

 The atmosphere is relaxing, and the food is very local, a chance to try some Phuket specialities (see below).
 Prices are affordable, but of course, we all know that nothing is cheap anymore in Phuket.
 However, the further you are from Patong Beach, the cheaper it gets.